kubernetes/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

        *   ^ Be sure to submit this information when filing an issue (see step 5)
 2. **Check Relevant Metrics**
     *   Use the `apiserver_request_duration_seconds` metric to check for differences in latency.
 Comparing `apiserver_request_duration_seconds` when `DeclarativeValidation` is enabled vs. disabled can reveal whether validation code generation or logic is causing performance regressions.
-    *   If you suspect correctness mismatches, enable the `DeclarativeValidationMismatchMetrics` feature gate and monitor the `declarative_validation_mismatch` metric.
+    *   If you encounter logs related to mismatches, monitor the `declarative_validation_mismatch` metric.
 Any increments in that metric indicate a situation where the new declarative validation results differ from the legacy hand-written validation for the same request.
 3. **Inspect APIServer Logs**
-    *   With `DeclarativeValidationMismatchMetrics` enabled, you can check the API server logs for entries on mismatched validation outcomes.
+    *   You can check the API server logs for entries on mismatched validation outcomes.
 These logs will include details about the request (the resource, version, kind, namespace/name, and user) and which fields triggered the mismatch.
     *   If the logs show repeated mismatches or errors for certain resource types, compare the declarative validation tags in `types.go` with the original hand-written logic to identify gaps or typos
         *   ^ Be sure to submit this information when filing an issue (see step 5)
 4. **Compare Feature Gate Settings**